indieDevVXIUudzQDb/Casper-NFT-Marketplace/README.md

 ## Implemented
 - static front end on Nextjs
-- some contract implementation - see below for details
+- some contract implementation - see below for remaining functionality required

 ## TODO
 ### Front end